The Story of Chinyausunzi Community

 Basic Services Started: 2017

-There are currently eight Care Workers from Chinyausunzi Community Based Organisation (CBO) who sacrificially give up their time to visit the most vulnerable children.
+There are currently nine Care Workers from Chinyausunzi Community Based Organisation (CBO) who sacrificially give up their time to visit the most vulnerable children.
 These Care Workers are united in bringing love and hope to a community facing desperate times.

 The community of Chinyausunzi is located within the broader community known as Sakubva.
 In 2012, Hands at Work began working with the Care Workers from the Sakubva CBO to serve the most vulnerable children.
 Due to the extent of the need, the Care Workers were walking long distances to visit the children in Chinyausunzi Community.
 In 2015, the Mutare Local Office team and members of the South African Regional Support Team began walking in the community to assess the need and find a suitable location to support the children out of.